ROCm/hcc/doc/markdown/hcc_profile.md

 GPU0       980.799181:      +0.00 barrier #0.3.305   195143: depcnt=0,acq=none,rel=sys
 DATA       980.536173:    +272.19 gap                ==========
 DATA       980.808366:      +2.37 copy    #0.3.306   195144: DeviceToHost_async_fast_4_bytes
 ```
+- Resource : The resource this command executed on.
+May be GPU# for a specific GPU or DATA to indicate data transfer command
+- Time(us) : Time which the command contributed to the 'critical' path
+- Start(ms) : Start time of the command, displayed in ms.  Command start from time 0
+- Type  : Type of the command (kernel,barrier, copy)
+- Dev.Queue.Cmd : The cmd sequm is a unique mononotically increasing number per-queue, so the triple of device.queue.cmdseqnum uniquely identifies the command during the process execution.
+- LineNum : Line number from the input HCC_PROF_FILE
+- Name  : Name of the record.
+For kernels, this is kernel name.
+For copy commands, the name contains the size and direction.
+For barrier commands this is contains dependency counts, acquire and release fences.

 Text output from the application(is shown interleaved with the profile records, preceded by leading ">".
 The --hide_app_text option can be used to supress this if desired.

 The gaps are shown with a series of '==" indicating their length - longer bars indicating a longer gap..
 The --gaps parmater (or defaults if not specified) also controls the split points for the bar display.
-The intent is to provide a visually distinct way to
-visualize the length of the gaps.
+The intent is to provide a visually distinct way to visualize the length of the gaps.

 The combined view interleaves the records for all resources, sorted by their start order.
 However, the time delta and gap computation are computed on a per-resource basis.
 For example, in the case above the large "DATA" gaps show the time since the last DATA command.

+Copy commands show:
+- Copy kind: HostToDevice, HostToHost, DeviceToHost, DeviceToDevice, or PeerToPeer.
+DeviceToDevice indicates the copy occurs on a single device while PeerToPeer indicates a copy between devices.
+- Sync or Async.
+Synchronous copies indicate the host waits for the completion for the copy.
+Asynchronous copies are launched by the host without waiting for the copy to complete.
+- Fast or Slow.
+Fast copies use the GPUs optimized copy routines from the hsa_amd_memory_copy routine.
+Slow copies typically involve unpinned host memory and can't take the fast path.
+- Size of the copy in bytes.

 Barrier commands show:
 - depcnt=N : Number of other barriers this one depends on.
 - acq      : The "acquire" fence executed before the barrier.
 May be "none", acc(meaning "accelerator" or "agent"), or "sys" ("system")
 - rel      : The "release" fence executed before the barrier.
 May be "none", acc(meaning "accelerator" or "agent"), or "sys" ("system")
 - Dependent list (Under development) : List of dependents

 More information is available in the HSA Platofrm System Architecture Specification section 2.9 ("Architected Queueing Language").